 - 1 1/2 cup cherry tomatoes, cut in half

-- 1 can (6 oz. drained) pitted black or Kalamata olives, cut in half
+- one 6 oz. can pitted Kalamata olives, cut in half (see notes)

 - 1/2 red onion, chopped small or cut into slivers

 - 1/2 cup crumbled Feta, plus more for serving if desired